Teyras/MT/text/chapters/050_evaluation_system.md

 Memory usage is another important measure of the efficiency of a program.
-While it sometimes cannot be directly controlled by the programmer (due to garbage collection and implementation specifics of memory allocators), a high memory usage can be an inidicator of an inefficient algorithm.
+While it sometimes cannot be directly controlled by the programmer (due to garbage collection and implementation specifics of memory allocators), a high memory usage can be an indicator of an inefficient algorithm.
 Moreover, a malfunctioning program could bring down the evaluation computer by allocating too much memory for other programs to function correctly.